bentoml/BentoML/docs/source/guides/model-store.rst

     print(bento_model.tag)
     print(bento_model.path)

 ``bentoml.models.get`` returns a ``bentoml.Model`` instance, linking to a saved model entry in the BentoML Model Store.
-You can then use the instance to get model information like tag, labels, and file system paths, or create a Service on top of it.
+You can then use the instance to get model information like tag, labels, and file system paths, or create a :doc:`Service </guides/services>` on top of it.

 For example, you can load the model into a Transformers pipeline as below for the project in :doc:`/get-started/quickstart`.